PUP (band): The Unraveling of PUPTheBand (2020–2025)

+Who Will Look After The Dogs?
+(2025–present)

+A day prior to beginning a slot opening for Sum 41 on their final tour, the band released the single "Paranoid" on January 9, 2025.
+On February 12, 2025, the band released the second single "Hallways".
+"Get Dumber", featuring Jeff Rosenstock was released on March 25 along with the announcement of a co-headlining US tour beginning in September 2025.
+The fourth and final single, "Olive Garden", was released on April 29 along with announcing a Canadian tour beginning in November 2025.

+PUP released their fifth studio album, Who Will Look After the Dogs?, on May 2, 2025.
+PUP performed six subsequent shows in various venues across Toronto, as apart of their "Mega-City Madness Tour" in July 2025.

 Musical style

 PUP has been described primarily as a punk rock band.
 They have also been labeled under punk rock subgenres such as pop-punk, hardcore punk, post-hardcore, and as indie rock.
 The band also experimented with pop elements on The Dream is Over.

 In interviews, band members have self-identified PUP as a punk rock band.